Skip to Main Content

 Emergency Desert Deployment

 A documentary crew in Ouarzazate received sudden approval for sequences in the Erg Chebbi dunes — four hours southeast with no infrastructure.
-Our fixer assembled a full base camp with generators, water, Berber guides, and medical evacuation planning within 48 hours.
+Our fixer assembled a full base camp with power packs, water, Berber guides, and medical evacuation planning within 48 hours.
 The camp was operational before the crew arrived.
 The footage became the centrepiece of the finished film.

 Earning Trust in a Rural Community

 A branded content production wanted to film craft workshops outside Fes.
-Their approach through a hotel concierge was refused — the community had been portrayed disrespectfully before.
+Their way through a hotel concierge was refused — the community had been portrayed disrespectfully before.
 Our fixer arranged introductions through a community elder in Darija and negotiated artisan review rights over the content.
 Two days of full cooperation followed, the community opened workshops tourists never see, and the content was shared back for the artisans' own promotional use.

 ACT 08